 d) that, currently, there is no specific regulatory procedure for the coordination of the earth stations in motion with regard to terrestrial services;

-e) that the UC class of station is used for earth stations in motion communicating with the FSS when using the provisions of No. 5.526 for satellite network filings under Articles 9 and 11;
+e) that a class of station is defined in the International Frequency Information Circular (BR IFIC) for earth stations in motion communicating with the FSS when using the provisions of No. 5.526 for satellite network filings under Articles 9 and 11;

 f) that this conference has adopted No. 5.527A to clarify that earth stations in motion can communicate with GSO FSS space stations in the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz under certain conditions specified in the resolves 1-4 below;